January 14, 2020

 A 16 hour fight later, I was in Warsaw, Poland, another country that I wouldn’t have been able to point out on a map.
-And this was a 180-degree turn from what I experienced South Africa.
+And this was a 180-degree turn from what I experienced in South Africa.
 I went from living in a country with a population consisting predominantly of people of color, to a country with a 97% white population.
 I was the only brown person in my grade, and honestly, it was awesome, because I was transitioning into a new period in my life where I was proud of my ethnic heritage and proud that I did not look like everyone around me.
 I would occasionally get stared at and pointed at, but that made me feel unique.
 I adapted pretty quickly, got used to the city and slowly began to love it.

 But another new city didn’t come without some bumps in the road.
 Like many, I struggled with my mental health for some time.
 I was desperate for that feeling where I could hold on to something and never have to leave it behind.
-That is when I turned art.
+That is when I turned to art.
 I am grateful to my mom for dragging me to the museums and galleries across Europe that shaped me into the artist I am today.
 She saw something in me that no one else did, and without her, I wouldn’t have found this outlet in my life.
 Picasso, Degas, Monet, and Da Vinci all inspired me to turn to the world of art as a way of understanding myself.